-Top scoring Bordeaux: Château Moncets Lalande de Pomerol 2015: Members can save up to £140: Case of 12 bottles delivered
+Top scoring Bordeaux: Château Moncets Lalande de Pomerol 2015: Members save over £100: case of 12 bottles delivered: new vintage arriving soon

 Gold Medal, Concours Général Agricole 2017